Boeing finds new defect in continuing struggle to produce Dreamliner 787 | Business

 Boeing finds new defect in continuing struggle to produce Dreamliner 787

 Boeing is working to determine how many planes contain the defective part.
-Boeing said the parts were provided Leonardo SpA, which bought the items from Italy-based Manufacturing Processes Specification (MPS).
+Boeing said the parts were provided by Leonardo SpA , which bought the items from Italy-based Manufacturing Processes Specification (MPS).

-Boeing said the parts were provided Leonardo SpA, which bought the items from Italy-based Manufacturing Processes Specification (MPS).
+Boeing said the parts were provided by Leonardo SpA , which bought the items from Italy-based Manufacturing Processes Specification (MPS).
 MPS is no longer a supplier to Leonardo, Leonardo confirmed.
 Shares in Italy's Leonardo extended losses and closed down 7%.
-Boeing shares were down 1.4% in mid-day trading.
+Boeing shares closed down 2%.
 Leonardo said in a statement the issues are ascribed to MPS.
 Leonardo said that MPS "is under scrutiny by prosecutors therefore Leonardo is (an) injured party and will not bear any potential costs associated with this issue."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)